Prayers turn to rage after Nigeria church blasts

 Islamist militant group Boko Haram, which wants to impose Islamic sharia law across a nation of 160 million split roughly between Christians and Muslims, claimed responsibility for the attacks, which also hit churches in at least two northern towns.

-A crater one meter (3 feet) deep scarred the road outside St. Theresa church, where worshippers said the bomb blew up as people streamed out after morning mass.
+A crater one metre (3 feet) deep scarred the road outside St. Theresa church, where worshippers said the bomb blew up as people streamed out after morning mass.
 At least 27 were killed.

 Debris and bodies littered the road immediately after the blast, in scenes of chaos overlooked by a slightly damaged crucifix attached to the church.